kubernetes-sigs/cluster-proportional-autoscaler/README.md

 The desired number of replicas is computed by using the number of cores and nodes as input of the chosen controller.

-This may be later extended to more complex interpolation or exponential scaling schemes but it currently supports `linear` and `ladder` modes(default to `linear`).
+This may be later extended to more complex interpolation or exponential scaling schemes but it currently supports `linear` and `ladder` modes.

 # Control patterns and ConfigMap formats

-The ConfigMap provides the configuration parameters, allowing on-the-fly changes without rebuilding or restarting the scaler containers/pods.
+The ConfigMap provides the configuration parameters, allowing on-the-fly changes(including control mode) without rebuilding or restarting the scaler containers/pods.

 Currently the two supported ConfigMap key value is: `ladder` and `linear`, which corresponding to two supported control mode.